 Q: Will students wear masks?

-A: Through additional guidance provided by the CDC, ACA and OHA when campers are outdoors in the open spaces with their group, masks will not be required.
-Masks will still be required when in close proximity during check-in and check-out, and indoors or during transportation if included in your camp programming.
-We will continue to monitor regulations and evaluate our policy as summer progresses.
+A: Yes, through additional guidance provided by the CDC, ACA and OHA when anyone is socially-distanced outdoors in the open spaces with their group, masks will not be required.
+Masks will still be required when anyong is closer than 6 feet apart, in close proximity during check-in and check-out, and indoors or during transportation if included in your camp programming.
+We will continue to monitor regulations and evaluate our policy as the school year progresses.

 Q: What to do if you have been exposed to COVID-19?